PaulskPt/esp32s2_tft_example/README.rst

 try to reconnect to the sensor.
 If the sensor is connected again, this script will continue to read the temperature data from the sensor.

-Note: In function pr_id() I did some string slicing which is related to the current device name retrieved by board.board_id because I didn't want to have an underscore displayed and I needed/wanted the board_id to split over three lines of text on the display.

 Hardware requirements
 =====================